Chicago and North Western R-1 class: Preservation

-CNW 444 was built in 1906, and it was converted to burn oil in 1925.
+C&NW 444 was built in 1906, and it was converted to burn oil in 1925.
 It last served the C&NW as a switcher in Belle Fourche, before it was retired in 1956.
 It was left in storage inside a roundhouse in Chadron, Nebraska, until June 1958, when it was acquired by William B. Heckman, the owner of the Black Hills Central Railroad.
 Crews from the C&NW and the Chicago, Burlington and Quincy Railroad (CB&Q) worked to move No. 444 under its own power from Chadron to the Black Hills Central's location in Hill City, South Dakota.
 In Hill City, South Dakota Governor Joe Foss performed a Golden Spike ceremony, in commemoration of the locomotive's arrival.
 It was moved to a siding near the end of the Black Hills Central's line for display.
 In 1968, No. 444 was purchased by the Forney Transportation Museum, and the locomotive was towed to their location in Denver, Colorado, where it is currently being displayed.
 No. 444 is the only remaining oil-burning C&NW steam locomotive.

-CNW 1385 was built by ALCO in March 1907, and it was delivered to the C&NW on March 30.
+C&NW 1385 was built by ALCO in March 1907, and it was delivered to the C&NW on March 30.
 It last served the railroad as a switcher in Iron Mountain, Michigan, before it was retired in the summer of 1956.
-No. 1385 was subsequently used by the C&NW as a stationary boiler to thaw frozen iron ore, until November 1961, when the locomotive was purchased by the original members of the Mid-Continent Railway Museum (MCRM).
-The locomotive was later restored to operating condition, and it was used to pull the MCRM's tourist trains between North Freedom and Rattlesnake, Wisconsin.
-In the 1980s, the C&NW leased No. 1385 for use in pulling mainline excursion trains for the railroad's steam excursion program, but the program ended, following a 1986 insurance crisis.
-The MCRM subsequently used the R-1 to pull their own mainline excursion trains on other railroads, such as the Wisconsin and Calumet (WICT), and it continued to pull the museum's tourist trains, until 1998, when the condition of its boiler reached a point of no return.
-In 2011, the MCRM initiated a complete rebuild on No. 1385, using grants from the Wagner Foundation.
+No. 1385 was subsequently used by the C&NW as a stationary boiler to thaw frozen iron ore until November 1961, when the locomotive was purchased by the early members of the Mid-Continent Railway Museum (MCRY).
+The locomotive was later restored to operating condition, and it was used to pull the MCRY's tourist trains between North Freedom and a disused quartzite quarry, Wisconsin.
+In the 1980s, the C&NW leased No. 1385 for use in pulling mainline excursion trains for the railroad's steam excursion program, but the program ended following a 1986 insurance crisis.
+The MCRY subsequently used the R-1 to pull their own mainline excursion trains on other railroads, such as the Wisconsin and Calumet (WICT), and it continued to pull the museum's tourist trains until 1998, when the condition of its boiler reached a point of no return.
+In 2011, the MCRY initiated a complete rebuild on No. 1385, using grants from the Wagner Foundation.
 SPEC Machine of Middleton, Wisconsin was hired to perform most of the repairs on the locomotive.